Thomsch/untangling-tools-benchmark/README.md

 ## Directory structure
 TODO: I find this structure confusing.
 There are runnable scripts in 4 different directories.
 I suggest grouping similar files together.
 For example, have a `src/` directory that contains all code, and with subdirectories like `python/` (which would itself have subdirectories `main` and `test`) and `scripts` or `bash` which could have subdirectories if you want it to.
-- `analysis/`: Scripts to analyse the results
+- `analysis/`: Scripts to analyse the results.
+The .ipynb files are all for one-off experiments and are not part of any pipeline.
 - `bin/`: Contains binaries of untangling tools (when applicable)
 - `data/`: Contains list of Defects4J bugs to run the benchmark on
 - `scripts/`: Bash scripts to run the benchmark